google/graphicsfuzz/docs/glsl-fuzz-generate.md

   donors                 Path to directory of donor shaders. num_variants           Number  of  variants  to   be  produced  for  each
                          generated shader family.
-  glsl_version           Version of GLSL to target. prefix                 String with which to prefix shader family names. output_dir             Output directory for shader families.
+  prefix                 String with which to prefix shader family names. output_dir             Output directory for shader families.

 optional arguments:
   -h, --help             show this help message and exit --seed SEED            Seed to initialize random number generator with.
-  --webgl                Restrict to  WebGL-compatible  features. (default:
-                         false)
   --small                Try to generate small shaders. (default: false) --allow-long-loops     During live  code  injection,  care  is  taken  by
                          default to avoid loops with  very long or infinite